muyizhu/SetGame/README.md

 How To Run The Program:

-Download the zipped SETGAME file.
-Unzip the file and use your IDE to open this project.
-Before you run SETGAME.py, you should install two packages which commands are “pip install Pillow” and “pip install pygame”.
-Then you will be able to run SETGAME.py file and start the game.
+1.  the zipped SETGAME file and Unzip the file
+2.  open the zipped SetGame folder with IDE.
+3.  open command line and running command “pip install Pillow”， which install the dependency pakage called Pillow
+4.  in command line，running “pip install pygame”. which installed the dependency called pygame
+5.  find SetGame.py in your ide, run it "

 Game Rules: